ZhgChg.Li

 • Restrict deletions: Prohibit branch deletion

-• Require status checks to pass: Restrict which checks must pass before merging Click + Add checks, enter Testing, and select the one with the GitHub Actions logo.
-There is a small issue here; if Suggestions cannot find Testing, you need to return to Actions and trigger it (try opening a PR) successfully once for it to appear here.
+There is a small issue here: if Suggestions can’t find Testing, you need to go back to Actions and trigger it once (try opening a PR) so it appears here.

-• Block force pushes: Prohibit force pushes
+• Block force pushes: Prevent force pushes

-If the project build fails (Build Failed), it will comment:
+If the project build fails (Build Failed), it will Comment:

-If the project build and tests succeed (Test Success), it will comment:
+If the project build and tests succeed (Test Success), it will Comment:

 Demo PR

-You can merge the PR.
+then you can merge the PR.

-Complete code: CI-Testing.yml
+Full code: CI-Testing.yml

 Auto-merge: